yuru7/FormatLink-custom/README.md

 warning logged.
 If the whole selection fails, "Failed to get links" is shown instead.

 ## Flexible settings
-You can modify formats in [Tools] -> [Extensions] -> Clik "Options" link in "Format Link" Extension.
+You can modify formats in [Tools] -> [Extensions] -> Clik "Options" link in "Format Link Custom" Extension.
 In format settings, you can use the mini template language.

 * {{variable}}